Donate

 Our authorisation (Ijaza)

-In August 2022, Al-Ayn Social Care Foundation asked his eminence the Supreme Religious Authority, Al-Sayyid Al-Sistani, to grant us his authorisation (Ijaza) for receiving donations and religious dues.
-One of the sections included ‘securing the necessary expenditure needed for the continuation of the work of Al-Ayn and its branches and offices around the world.’
+In August 2022, Al-Ayn Social Care Foundation requested from his eminence, the Supreme Religious Authority, Al-Sayyid Al-Sistani, his authorisation (Ijaza) for receiving donations and religious dues.
+Our request included a section on securing the necessary expenditure needed for the continuation of the work of Al-Ayn and its branches and offices around the world.

 Al-Sayyid Al-Sistani accepted our request and granted us his authorisation by stating in his response, ‘We have given you permission with regards to what you have requested, in relation to the areas mentioned’.